 Switch gears and head further west for outdoor activities at Vedauwoo Recreation Area and Curt Gowdy State Park.

 “Outdoor enthusiasts come up here and they’re amazed,” says Darren Rudloff, president and CEO of the visitors bureau.
-“They love it simply because you’re not fighting with so many other climbers and mountain bikers every single weekend.”
+“They love it simply because they’re not fighting with so many other climbers and mountain bikers every single weekend.”

 For a truly unique experience, spend the day hand-feeding a buffalo herd at Terry Bison Ranch.
 In the evening head downtown for dinner at the Wyoming Rib & Chop House.

 “The [Wyoming Rib & Chop House] is in a historic building with a good menu of steaks, burgers and fish,” Rudloff says.
 “It feels like Wyoming.”

 Lasso the Fun

 Feel like a cowboy or cowgirl at these three unique Cheyenne favorites.

 For a truly unique experience, the Terry Bison Ranch is a fully-functioning, 30,000 acre bison ranch with attractions for everyone.
 Trail ride and ATV through the ranch, rent a cabin or camp, go fishing, visit the Kid Corral and Trading Post Gift Shop and don’t miss the opportunity to hand-feed buffalo on the TRX train ride.
 On the bison train tour, loop over the Colorado border then back into Wyoming where the train will stop as the bison herd surrounds the train and nibbles treats from your hand.